 All authors must meet authorship criteria (see Named Authors and Contributors).NEW Systematic review and metaanalysis studies: please refer to Systematic Reviews.

-Research articles must be accompanied by a structured abstract of no more than 350 words, accompanied by 3 to 5 alphabetized key words or short phrases for indexing.
+Research articles must be accompanied by a structured abstract between 250 and 500 words, accompanied by as many alphabetized key words or short phrases as needed for indexing.